erikvanzijst/interruptingcow/README.rst

 Interruptingcow uses ``signal(SIGALRM)`` to let the operating system interrupt program execution.
 This has the following limitations:

-1. ``SIGALRM`` is not reentrant so you can not nest timeouts
-2. Python signal handlers only apply to the main thread, so you cannot use this from other threads
+1. Python signal handlers only apply to the main thread, so you cannot use this from other threads
-3. You must not use this in a program that uses ``SIGALRM`` itself
+2. You must not use this in a program that uses ``SIGALRM`` itself